-Low Flow Systems require water conservation devices, flow monitoring, deed recordation, annual fee, periodic inspection, and limits on remodels.
+^{}Low Flow Systems require water conservation devices, flow monitoring, deed recordation, annual fee, periodic inspection, and limits on remodels.

-(3) Soil suitability for sewage dispersal shall be determined by a combination of percolation test results, exploratory excavation soil logs and soil structural and textural characteristics.
+- (3) Soil suitability for sewage disposal shall be determined by a combination of percolation test results, exploratory excavation soil logs and soil structural and textural characteristics.
 Laboratory analyses of soil texture may be required by the Health Officer.
-Soil texture may determine soil suitability where percolation test results are unclear or nonrepresentative.

-(4) Systems in sandy soils with fast percolation rates shall utilize enhanced treatment systems as specified in SCCC 7.38.183.

-(5) Discharge from water softeners, drinking water filters, swimming pool filter backwash and other sources of non-domestic wastewater shall not be discharged to the septic system.
-Swimming pool backwash may be discharged to a separate leaching trench dispersal system properly sized to receive and infiltrate the flow or vegetated ground surface in a manner that does not cause erosion or cause runoff to leave the property.

-(B) Leaching Trench Dispersal System.
+Percolation rate alone shall not determine soil suitability.
+Soil texture shall may determine soil suitability where percolation test results are unclear or nonrepresentative. - (6) Soils with a clay content of greater than 40 percent by weight shall be unsuitable for conventional sewage leaching devices. - (7) (4) Systems in sandy soils with fast percolation rates shall utilize enhanced treatment systems as specified in SCCC 7.38.152183. - (5) Discharge from water softeners, drinking water filters, swimming pool filter backwash and other sources of non-domestic wastewater shall not be discharged to the septic system.
+Swimming pool backwash may be discharged to a separate leaching trench dispersal system properly sized to receive and infiltrate the flow or vegetated ground surface in a manner that does not cause erosion or cause runoff to leave the property. - (B) Trench Leaching Device Trench Dispersal System.